 STUDIO 12 | DARREN SYLVESTER

 With titles that deliberately fragment and allude to the exotic, cosmetic facemasks play with modern witch-doctory designed to moisturise, cleanse and whiten.
-Each mask is constructed in a way to appear as if it arrived from an imaginary ancient tribe that holds secret elixirs.
+Each mask was constructed in a way to appear as if it arrived from an imaginary ancient tribe that holds secret elixirs.

 Beginning as plaster sculptures of each named facemask, these works are layered with wax that is cast into bronze.
 Polished to create a sense of modern allure they resemble golden death masks, eyes and mouths frozen open in horror, recalling all the attempts through the ages for a more beautiful life.